mhweiner/cjs-mock/README.md

 You should pass as a string the same thing you would pass to an `import` statement or `require`, with the following caveats:

 1. Any relative paths be relative to the module being returned
-2. It must only be a direct dependency of that module.
-It will not work recursively, including re-exported modules.
+2. It must only be a _direct_ dependency of that module.
+It will not work recursively, including for re-exported modules (ie, `export * from 'foo'`).

 This function throws if any of the modules or properties are not resolvable, or if there are any unused (not required/imported by the module specified in `modulePath`):
 ```